Genivia/ugrep/README.md

                   Start searching at line FIRST, stop at line LAST when specified.

            -k, --column-number
                   The column number of a matched pattern is displayed in front  of the  respective  matched  line,  starting at column 1.
 Tabs are expanded when columns are counted, see also option --tabs.

            -L, --files-without-match
                   Only the names of files not containing selected lines are  writ- ten  to  standard  output.
 Pathnames  are listed once per file searched.
 If  the  standard  input  is  searched,  the  string ``(standard input)'' is written.

            -l, --files-with-matches
                   Only the names of files containing selected lines are written to standard output.  ugrep will only search a file  until  a  match has  been  found,  making  searches  potentially less expensive.
                   Pathnames are listed once per file searched.
 If  the  standard input is searched, the string ``(standard input)'' is written.

-           --label[=LABEL]
+           --label=LABEL
                   Displays  the LABEL value when input is read from standard input where a file name would normally be printed in the output.
-This option applies to options -H, -L, and -l.
+The default value is `(standard input)'.

            --line-buffered
                   Force output to be line buffered instead of block buffered.

            -M MAGIC, --file-magic=MAGIC
                   Only  files  matching  the signature pattern MAGIC are searched.
                   The signature "magic bytes" at the start of a file are  compared to  the  MAGIC  regex  pattern.
 When matching, the file will be searched.
 When MAGIC is preceded by a `!' or a `^', skip  files with matching MAGIC signatures.
 This option may be repeated and may be combined with options -O and -t  to  expand  the  search.
                   Every  file  on  the search path is read, making searches poten- tially more expensive.

            -m NUM, --max-count=NUM